LeifChristian/chaz3.1/README.md

 AMAZING *** first and second completions can be DIFFERENT MODELS.
 Holy shit thats cool.

-server.js = original chatGPT completions model, which still wins so far.
+server.js = original chatGPT completions model, which still wins so far. server-llama.js = groq implementation of llama3 or mixtral. openai seems best still at this point for this application. lol

+App-og.js = original GPT-3.5 implementation and front end prompts.

 Simply string apis together, line up your prompts and magic!
 A little friend, with amnesia.
 Built using gpt-3.5-turbo-0613.